Skip to content

 -d '{"jsonrpc":"2.0","method":"tools/list","id":1}'

-Expect a response containing the four wick_* tools.
+Expect a response containing the wick_* meta-tools (plus any wick_manager_* tools if the wickmanager connector is visible to your token's user).
 Then call wick_list to enumerate the connector rows visible to your token's user.

 bash